wp-cli/handbook/commands/cli/update.md

 Default behavior is to check the releases API for the newest stable version, and prompt if one is available.

-Use `--stable` to install or reinstall the latest stable version.
+Use `--stable` to installation or reinstallation the latest stable version.

 Use `--nightly` to install the latest built version of the master branch.
 While not recommended for production, nightly contains the latest and greatest, and should be stable enough for development and staging environments.